 The KDC service on W2k8 R2 monitors the personal certificate store of the computer account it is running on and gets notified when changes occur.At that point a KDC certificate selection process gets kicked off and the Kerberos Distribution Center service parses the contents of the store for any suitable certificates.

 The same KDC certificate selection process is invoked when the KDC service is (re)started and every 10 hours afterwards.

-One thing to note from a troubleshooting perspective is that it is perfectly possible for the KDC to be unhappy with a DC certificate that is currently being used successfully for LDAPS for example.I.e. beware of drawing any conclusions from testing if an LDAPS connection to the DC works - the KDC component does additional checks when considering if the cert is a suitable KDC cert candidate.If the personal store of the computer account doesn't contain any KDC cert at all then that will of course cause the KDC cert selection to fail as there will be 0 candidates for a KDC cert in that case.
+One thing to note from a troubleshooting perspective is that it is perfectly possible for the KDC to be unhappy with a DC certificate that is currently being used successfully for LDAPS for example.I.e. beware of drawing any conclusions from testing if an LDAPS connection to the DC works - the KDC component does additional checks when considering if the cert is a suitable KDC cert candidate.If the personal store of the computer account doesn't contain any KDC cert at all or if only the Public key part of the potential KDC certificate is present then that will of course cause the KDC cert selection to fail as there will be 0 candidates for a KDC cert in that case.